Written By: Gloria Tsang, RD

 Sugar: It’s a topic that’s always controversial.
 It turns out there’s a lot more than just calories and obesity that we need to worry about when it comes to sugar!

 Regular white sugar is made from either sugar cane or sugar beets.
 Both are plants that naturally contain large amounts of sucrose, which is refined into the sugar.
 So why should you care whether your sugar is made from sugar cane or sugar beets?
 As of 2010, 95% of sugar beets are primarily a GMO crop in the United States.
-Although the USDA finally called for deregulation of GM beets in June last year, most of the sugar refined from sugar beets is still from GM sources.
+Some blamed the USDA for partial-deregulation of GM beets multiple times between 2005 and 2011, resulting in more GM sugar beets being planted.
 These GM beets are modified to be resistant to Monsanto’s Roundup.
 The same is true in Canada; sugar beets are primarily a GMO crop and are grown in Southern Alberta.

 This is the difficult part.
 That’s why it took me much longer to compile this list than it did when I compiled a list of Canadian brands of sugar.
 One reason is that manufacturers don’t really label sugar properly; the other is that some did not respond to my inquiries.
 For instance, I learned that three out of four refining plants for Domino Foods (which makes Domino Sugar and C&H Sugar) use bone char in the cane-refining process, while one out of two Imperial Sugar refining factories use bone char, and there’s no easy way for consumers to figure out which plant their sugar was refined at.
 In Canada, only the Vancouver plant uses bone char for Rogers Sugar, and sugar from that plant is marked with a code 10 on the the package.

 If you would like a sugar that is not from GM sugar beets or bone-char-refined sugar cane, go organic!
 Organic products cannot come from GMO sources, and none of the organic sugar cane I’ve found use bone char, so these are your best bets!
-Brands such as Florida Crystals, Wholesome, and Hain produce organic sugar.
+Organic sugar brands include:

-The Great Value brand sold in Walmart is a typical example.
+The Great Value Granulated Sugar sold in Walmart is a typical example.
 It doesn’t say what the source of the sugar is.
 A quick online search revealed that it contains both GM sugar beets and sugar cane, and that bone char is used in refining the sugar cane.
+On the other hand, Great Value does have another sugar (Organic Cane Sugar) which clearly indicates cane sugar as the source, both on the front label as well as on its ingredient list.

 Tell Us: Which brand of sugar do you use?
 If you are not sure about the source or bone char use for the sugar brand you usually purchase, comment below and we will do some investigative work.